Carnegie Hall: Facade

 Carnegie Hall was designed from the outset with a facade of Roman brick.
 The facade was decorated with a large amount of Renaissance details.
-Most of the exterior walls are covered in reddish brown brick, though decorative elements such as band courses, pilasters, and arches are made of terracotta.
+Most of the exterior walls are covered in reddish brown brick, though decorative elements such as band courses, pilasters, and arches are made of architectural terracotta originally by the New York Architectural Terra-Cotta Company.
 As originally designed, the terracotta and brick were both brown, and the pitched roof was made of corrugated black tile, but this was later replaced with the eighth floor.

 The original section of the building is divided into three horizontal sections.
 The lowest section of the building comprises the first floor and the first-floor mezzanine, above which is a heavy cornice with modillions.
 The main entrance of Carnegie Hall is placed in what was originally the center of the primary facade on 57th Street.
 It consists of an arcade with five large arches, originally separated by granite pilasters.
 An entablature, with the words "Music Hall Founded by Andrew Carnegie", runs across the loggia at the springing of the arches.
 The center three arches lead directly to the Stern Auditorium's lobby, while the two outer arches lead to staircases to upper floors.
 On either side of the main entrance are smaller doorways (one on the west and two on the east), topped by blank panels at the mezzanine.
 There are five similar doorways on Seventh Avenue.
 The original backstage entrance is on 161 West 56th Street.